tradingview/lightweight-charts/README.md

 ### Tips

-To make sure that your local copy passed all (almost) checks, you can use a `verify` npm script: `npm run verify`.
+To make sure that your local copy passed all (almost) checks, you can use the `verify` npm script: `npm run verify`.

 ## License